DuliChandPrajapati/performance/command.md

 ## Testing

-See the [testing documentation](../testing/README.md) for detailed information about our testing setup!
+We will add testing documentation for detailed information and about our testing setup!

 ## Unit testing